Logarithmic EW corrections at one-loop: EW Sudakov corrections at one-loop

 The corresponding CT is given by

-where $\Delta r$ represents the radiative corrections to the muon decay~\cite{Denner:1991kt} and $Z_e\vert_{\alpha(0)}$ is the counterterm in the $\alpha(0)$ scheme (in this scheme the QED coupling is defined in the Thomson limit with momentum transfer $Q^2\to 0$), which is given by
+where $\Delta r$ represents the radiative corrections to the muon decay~\cite{Denner:1991kt} and $\delta Z_e\vert_{\alpha(0)}$ is the counterterm in the $\alpha(0)$ scheme (in this scheme the QED coupling is defined in the Thomson limit with momentum transfer $Q^2\to 0$), which is given by

-Here $Z_{AA},Z_{ZA}$ are the WFRCs in the neutral gauge boson sector, as detailed below in Section~\ref{sec:wfrcs}.
+Here $\delta Z_{AA}, \delta Z_{ZA}$ are the WFRCs in the neutral gauge boson sector, as detailed below in Section~\ref{sec:wfrcs}.
 For the other available input and renormalisation schemes, which can also be employed for the computation of NLO EW corrections in LA see Ref.~\cite{Buccioni:2019sur}.
+In the computation of these renormalisation constants we retain finite contributions beyond the LA.

-The weak mixing angle $\theta_w$ is defined in terms of the weak-boson masses by imposing
+The weak mixing angle $\theta_{\mathrm{w}}$ is defined in terms of the weak-boson masses by imposing

 to all orders.
 The resulting mixing angle counterterm reads

 where the mass counterterms are computed as in Eq. \eqref{realmassCT}.